 - Potential remedies — California’s Fair Employment and Housing Act allows hostile work environment victims to collect monetary compensation in certain instances.
 Other types of remedies, such as retraining or injunctive relief, might be available.
 Usually, the place to start is by notifying a supervisor of the problem.
 Should your employer fail to take corrective action, an administrative complaint can be filed with the Department of Fair Employment and Housing, the federal Equal Employment Opportunity Commission or both.

 No one should have to suffer just so they can earn a living.
 We’ll work promptly to stop hostile treatment and seek compensation for past harm whenever possible.

 Contact a California lawyer for assistance with a hostile work environment case

 Mastagni Holstedt, APC advocates for employees who have faced a hostile work environment because of personal characteristics that are protected under the law.
 To schedule a free initial consultation, please call or contact us online.
-With offices in Sacramento, Rancho Cucamonga, Pleasanton, Redwood City and Stockton, Mastagni Holstedt, APC serves clients throughout California.
+With offices in Sacramento, Rancho Cucamonga, Pleasanton and Redwood City, Mastagni Holstedt, APC serves clients throughout California.